nathan-mersha/gennode/README.md

 >
 > *--output, -o* (Required)    :  Output path where the server files will be generated in.

 ### Configuration
 *The gennode configuration file is a simple javascript file exporting an object.
 Default name **gennode.config.js***

+### Note
+> On some debian platforms there seems to be a problem while installing dependencies, generating apidoc and running test.
+So after you generated all the files run the following
+> commands inside the root folder of the generated code in order.
+> `$ npm install`
+> `$ npm run apidoc`
+> `$ npm run test`
+> This will insure all of the files are generated.

 #### Main
 > Main configuration field options.